Worldsoul1/Momiji-Character-Mod/Momiji/README.md

 ## Momiji Character Mod.

-Adds Momiji Inubarashi as a playable character to Lost branch of Legend
+Adds Momiji Inubashiri as a playable character to Lost branch of Legend

 ## Overview: